sj19217/CS-Coursework/Compiler/process.md

   * This last one used "yield from" in a recursive generator, an astonishingly elegant Python solution
 * Wrote the code block generation so that it has a skeleton and can deal with very basic things
 * Wrote init section for a code block
+* Wrote code for pushing values, then did some fiddling about for debugging